Search for anything...

 Features

-• Resume Printing Function: Ender 3 has the ability to resume printing even after a power outage or lapse occurs.
+• Resume Printing Function: no worry to the immediate power outage or electric circuit error, Ender 3 has the ability to resume printing even after a power outage or lapse occurs, you can continue to print

-• Advanced Extruder Technology: Upgraded extruder greatly reduces plugging risk and bad extrustion; V-shape with POM wheels make it move noiseless, smoothly and durable.
+• Advanced Extruder Technology: Ender 3 upgraded extruder greatly reduces plugging risk and bad extrustion; V-shape with POM wheels make it move noiseless, smoothly and durable

-• Safety Protected Power Supply: Only needs 5 minutes for hot bed to reach 100 degree.
+• Safety Protected Power Supply: Only needs 5 minutes for hot bed to reach 100 degree

 Specs & Other Info